Transferwise Multi-currency Account

 Use this table to compare similar accounts based on foreign transaction fees, ATMs and more.

 How do I deposit or withdraw my money?

 TransferWise isn’t technically a bank, so accessing your money is a bit different.
 Options for managing your money from your multi-currency account include:

 - Add money through TransferWise.
 Go to the Balances page and click Add currency.
 Indicate how much you’d like to add, select a payment method and input money accordingly.

 - Electronic bank transfer.
-Send an online bank transfer from a personal bank account and drop funds directly into your
+Send an online bank transfer from a personal bank account and drop funds directly into your TransferWise balance.

 - Balance transfer.
 TransferWise isn’t a bank.
-To access funds In lieu of an ATM withdrawal using the TransferWise debit card, you’ll need to send money to one of your personal bank accounts first.
+To access funds in lieu of an ATM withdrawal using the TransferWise debit card, you’ll need to send money to one of your personal bank accounts first.

-What other checking options does TransferWise offer?
+What other products does TransferWise offer?